rusalka013/microsoft-movie-analysis/README.md

 ## Data

 * Over 140K data entries for movie titles, genres, and release dates from 2010-2020.
-* Over 73K data entries for average ratings and number of votes.
+* Over 72K data entries for average ratings and number of votes.
-* Over 2,800 data entries for movie budgets, domestic/foreign/worldwide gross.
+* Over 1,525 & 2,636 data entries for movie budgets, domestic/foreign/worldwide gross from two datasets.

 ## Exploratory Findings